laravel/docs/scheduling.md

 Laravel's scheduled tasks will not run when Laravel is in [maintenance mode](/docs/{{version}}/configuration#maintenance-mode), since we don't want your tasks to interfere with any unfinished maintenance you may be performing on your server.
 However, if you would like to force a task to run even in maintenance mode, you may use the `evenInMaintenanceMode` method:

     $schedule->command('emails:send')->evenInMaintenanceMode();

+<a name="timezones"></a>
+### Timezones

+You have the ability to set the scheduled task to run at a specific time in a given timezone.

+    $schedule->command('report:generate')
+             ->timezone('America/New_York')
+             ->at('02:00')

+> {note} Care needs to be taken when using scheduled tasks and timezones which have daylight savings.
+When the daylight saving changes occur, your scheduled command might run twice, or not at all.
+It is recommended to avoid timezone scheduling whenever possible, or to consider what effects a daylight saving change will have on your scheduled command.

 <a name="task-output"></a>
 ## Task Output